8 Fitting Models

 Regularization is like adding a little discipline to your model-building process.

-Instead of letting it memorize everything, you guide it toward simpler, more general solutions.
+Instead of letting the model memorize all the noise in the data to get the “best fit”, you guide it toward simpler, more general solutions.

 • Without it, a model might ace the test it trained on but flunk real life.